eric-brechemier/i18n/README.md

     "Dollar and braces: ${parameter}"
     "Number/Sharp sign: #parameter#"

-The name of a parameter follows the same conventions as the name of a key.
+The name of a parameter follows the same conventions as the name of a key, except for the first letter of each word, which may be either in upper case or in lower case: names starting with upper-case letters refer to keys which identify separate messages or message templates, while names starting with lower-case letters refer to dynamic values provided by the application.

-    "{greetings}"
+    "{Greetings}"
-    "{label.user.firstName}{user.firstName}"
+    "{Label.User.FirstName}{user.firstName}"

 Names of parameters are not unique: the same name may appear in different message templates, and even multiple times within a single message template.